Secrets To Getting Everything You Want In Life

 “The path to success is paved with failure,” they say.
-What they don't tell is that each piece of failure along that route is likely to be unique.
-Success was most likely attained after a variety of attempts (and failures).
+They don't tell that each piece of failure along that route will likely be unique.
+Success was most likely attained after various attempts (and failures).

 Yes, it is possible to fail your way to success, but virtually never by repeating the same error.
 If you want to be a teacher, you'll have to accept that failure is a part of the process.
-It's only valuable if you learn from your mistakes and progress as a result of them.
+It's only valuable if you learn from your mistakes and progress.